 Things to Do near Central Park, New York City

 What is there not to do in New York City?
-It’s the busiest, coolest, maybe most expensive and plain brilliant place to be in or visit.
-So many people has NYC in their bucket list and that’s because of different reasons for everyone; some want to come here because of the fashion scene while others simply want to eat from the hotdog vendors, some want to visit museums and art exhibit while some want to tour the whole city but whatever their motives are, NYC is simply fascinating to many.
+It’s the busiest, coolest, maybe the most expensive and plain brilliant place to be in or visit.
+So many people have NYC in their bucket list and that’s because of different reasons for everyone; some want to come here because of the fashion scene while others simply want to eat from the hotdog vendors, some want to visit museums and art exhibit while some want to tour the whole city but whatever their motives are, NYC is simply fascinating to many.

 But if there are people who are willing to indulge on their trip here, there are also others who just want to take it all in without really breaking the bank; If you’re on a tight budget but still want to experience Central Park Tours in NYC, here are a few suggestions you might want to try on your visit.